 More information about products

 New baby sleep products come on to the market regularly.
-We don’t conduct testing on any products ourselves so are not able to recommend for or against any individual brand of product.
+We don’t generally recommend for or against any individual brand of product.
 We do have some corporate partnerships with key manufacturers, but these do not influence the research that our safer sleep advice is based on.

 Frequently asked questions